Frustrating SEO Problems

 If you’re looking for a faster way to see your cannibalized keywords you can use Sistrix’s built-in feature.

-There are other ways and I have recently gone into great depth about solving keyword cannibalisation issues in this article for G2 Learning.
+I have recently gone into great depth about solving keyword cannibalisation issues in this article for G2 Learning.

 Searches offer zero-click results